codevakure/LibreChat/docs/features/tools/sql_query.md

 ### Per-User Configuration

-Users can also configure their own database connections through the LibreChat plugin system using the same field names.
+Users can also configure their own database connections through the Pleach plugin system using the same field names.

 ### Docker Environment Configuration

-When running LibreChat in Docker, use these special hostnames:
+When running Pleach in Docker, use these special hostnames:

 ```bash
 # For databases running on the host machine